 I recently learned that liquid starch may contain borax.
 We found out that contact lens solution can act as the binder instead of the borax.
-This recipe produces a stretchy smooth extra fluffy slime and uses contact solution instead of Borax.
+This recipe produces a stretchy, smooth, extra fluffy slime and uses contact solution instead of borax.

-- food coloring
+- food coloring (colored slime is extra fun)

 How do you make slime fluffy?

-How do you make slime?
+How do you make slime without borax?

-1. Measure 1/2 cup glue
+1. Measure 1/2 cup glue into a mixing bowl.

 3. Add in 1 1/2 teaspoons baking soda and mix.

 4. Next, add 1/4 cup shaving cream.
 This ingredient makes a batch of super fluffy slime!

 5. Stir in 1 tablespoon contact lens solution.